talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 ### 1. Count rare CNVs per window

-For each [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/), we intersected [rare CNVs](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV#curation-steps-rare-cnvs) against [genome-wide sliding windows](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/binned_genome/) separately for cases and controls.
+For each [metacohort](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/phenotype/), we intersected rCNVs against [genome-wide sliding windows](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/binned_genome/) separately for cases and controls.

 We conducted this procedure a total of three times per phenotype group & metacohort: once each for deletions, duplications, and all CNVs (deletions + duplications).